Jasbir96/Full_stack_may_2023/Projects_Module/code/Lec_6_cookies_jwt_auth/notes.md

 * on the client side these cookies are stored and mapped to the server that has send the cookies
 * For next request -> client will automatically share this cookie with the server
 ### Learning :
-* used to share some data to the client that server can access later
+* used to share some data to the client that server can access later to personalize the experience

 ## Identification vs Authentication vs Authorization